Luci-MG/Under-the-Hood/docs/langdives/Java/Threads.md

 ## **Thread Memory**

-The memory consumption per thread and the maximum number of threads in Java depend on several factors, such as:
+The memory consumption per thread and the maximum number of threads in Java depend on several factors, Let's discuss them.

-- JVM and OS configurations (32-bit vs 64-bit JVM).
-- Thread stack size (which can be configured).
-- Available system memory.
-- OS-imposed limits.

 ### **Memory used by Thread**